elliottpost/fabulous-form-maker/readme.md

 ## Frequently Asked Questions

 ### Overriding the CSS
 Unhappy with the default CSS?
 You can override the CSS by adding a few lines of code to your theme's stylesheet.
+Replace the MY-CSS (Default: ___) with a value that matches your theme.
   `#ellytronic-contact label,`
   `#ellytronic-contact input,`
   `#ellytronic-contact select,`
   `#ellytronic-contact textarea {`
-    &nbsp;&nbsp;`display: MY-CSS default: block);`
+    &nbsp;&nbsp;`display: MY-CSS (default: block);`
   `}`
   `#ellytronic-contact input,`
   `#ellytronic-contact select,`